Weekly Municipal Bond CEF Trades

 Municipal bond closed-end funds seem beaten up, shaken by dividend cuts - which are a healthy necessity most of the time - and full, or perhaps not as much by now, of investors who are scared of the rising interest rate environment.
 And there is a good reason to consider restructuring your portfolio in accordance with the bigger picture.
 However, in our view, the selling might have gone too far and there are candidates from this sector for a mean reversion trade, at the very least.

-Based on the data that I have reviewed, EVN and NKX can be potential additions to your portfolio.
+Based on the data that I have reviewed, NKX and NBH can be potential additions to your portfolio.

-Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in NKX over the next 72 hours.
+Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in NKX, NBH over the next 72 hours.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.